-Our Nominating, Compensation and Planning Committee currently consists of Ms. Shannon, Messrs.
+As of December 31, 2013, our Nominating, Compensation and Planning Committee consisted of Ms. Shannon, Messrs.
 Laney and Ryan and Dr. Holditch, each of whom is independent under the rules of the NYSE, a "non-employee director" pursuant to Rule 16b-3 of the Securities Exchange Act of 1934, as amended, or the "Exchange Act," and an "outside director" pursuant to Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
 Mr. Laney is the chair of the Nominating, Compensation and Planning Committee.
-During 2012, the Nominating, Compensation and Planning Committee met eight times.
+During 2013, the Nominating, Compensation and Planning Committee, will expire at the Annual Meeting.

 The Board has also established a Director Nominating Advisory Committee that is charged with receiving and considering possible nominees for election by shareholders to the Board.
-Pursuant to the Director Nominating Advisory Committee charter, this committee is comprised of 8 to 12 persons selected by the Nominating, Compensation and Planning Committee, and consists of at least:
+Pursuant to the Director

+Nominating Advisory Committee charter, this committee is comprised of eight to 12 persons selected by the Nominating, Compensation and Planning Committee, and consists of at least:

-- two members of the Nominating, Compensation and Planning Committee; - two former members of or special advisors to the Board; - two shareholders who beneficially own Common Stock having a market value of at least \$1.0 million (such value to be based on the market value of the Common Stock immediately prior to designation of such shareholders to the Director Nominating Advisory Committee); and - two shareholders who have beneficially owned Common Stock continuously for at least the five years prior to such shareholders' designation to the Director Nominating Advisory Committee.
+- two members of the Nominating, Compensation and Planning Committee; - two former members of or special advisors to the Board; - two shareholders who beneficially own Common Stock having a market value of at least \$1.0 million (such value to be based on the market value of the Common Stock immediately prior to designation of such shareholders to the Director Nominating Advisory Committee); and - two shareholders who have beneficially owned Common Stock continuously for at least the five years prior to such shareholder's designation to the Director Nominating Advisory Committee.

 The current members of the Director Nominating Advisory Committee are Messrs.
-Laney and Ryan, Edward R. Scott, Jr., Kevin M. Grevey, Joe E. Coleman, James M. Funk, Scott E. King, James S. Kone, Jr. and James H. "Jake" Trewin.
+Laney and Scott, Ms. Shannon, Craig T. Burkert, Joe E. Coleman, James M. Funk, Kevin M. Grevey, Scott E. King, James S. Kone, Jr. and James H. "Jake" Trewin.